gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Mobs Guide.md

 - Drowneds that pick up tridents in this version won't be able to throw them
 - You can obtain Floating Llama Spit, Blaze Fireballs using this setup https://www.youtube.com/shorts/xfLQj22kDB0
 - You can obtain Floating Dragon Breath Fireballs using a setup made by SilentShadow which will be linked in the "Links" folder, it does take a long time to obtain though, it can take an average of 3 hours of waiting using ths setup
+- Logging out the immediate second a TnT minecart lands on an activator rail will cause the TNT Minecart to become invincible and not be able to blow up on activator rails